RuleGraph/spec/lawcard/v0.1/docs/README.md

 - ast (optional in v0.1): a canonical JSON AST of the right-hand side (or let(lhs, rhs) form)

 In v0.1, ast may be omitted (engines can parse machine).
-If present, it should follow rg-ast/v1 conventions, but v0.1 doesn’t strictly require the astProfile string.
+If present, it should follow rg-ast/v1 conventions.

 # Parameters